AntaresSimulatorTeam/antares-xpansion/INSTALL-ubuntu.md

 Note :
 > Use `ctest -N` to see all available tests

-Here is an example for running only example tests (use of `Name` with `-R` option):
+Here is an example for running only examples_medium tests (use of `Name` with `-R` option):
 ```
-ctest -C Release --output-on-failure -R example
+ctest -C Release --output-on-failure -R examples_medium
 ````
 Here is an example for running only units tests (use of `Label` with `-L` option):
 ```